Model for bubble nucleation efficiency of low-energy nuclear recoils in bubble chambers for dark matter detection: Seitz Threshold

 \section{Seitz Threshold}

 The energy required to break the metastable state of a superheated liquid comes from the microscopic energy deposition of incoming particles.
-According to the Seitz model \cite{ Seitz:1958nva}, the passage of incoming particles creates local agitation of the molecules in the superheated liquid, which transfer part of their energy to neighbouring molecules.
-This phenomenon generates highly superheated “heat-spike” regions in which a small part of the liquid vaporizes, leading to the formation of a gaseous spherical cavity or proto-bubble within the active liquid itself.
+According to the Seitz model \cite{ Seitz:1958nva}, the passage of incoming particles in the superheated liquid creates local agitation of the molecules, which transfer part of their energy to neighboring molecules.
+This phenomenon generates highly superheated heat-spike regions in which a small part of the liquid vaporizes, leading to the formation of a gaseous spherical cavity or protobubble within the active liquid itself.
 The expansion mechanism of this cavity is not specified further in the Seitz model.
-It only defines the limit beyond which the phenomenon becomes irreversible according to a critical radius, $r_c$, where the proto-bubble is in static equilibrium with the surrounding liquid.
+It only defines the limit beyond which the phenomenon becomes irreversible according to a critical radius, $r_c$, where the protobubble is in static equilibrium with the surrounding liquid.
 The critical radius $r_c$ in which the pressure differential across the surface is balanced by the surface tension is given by

-where $\gamma$ is the surface tension, $P_l$ and $P_b$ are the pressure of the liquid and the bubble, respectively.
-If the radius of the proto-bubble is smaller than $r_c$, it will collapse, whereas if the radius is larger than $r_c$, it will undergo further expansion and form a macroscopic bubble.
+where $\gamma$ is the surface tension and $P_l$ and $P_b$ are the pressure of the liquid and the bubble, respectively.
+If the radius of the protobubble is smaller than $r_c$, it will collapse, whereas if the radius is larger than $r_c$, it will undergo further expansion and form a macroscopic bubble.

 Seitz \cite{Seitz:1958nva}, following Pless and Plano's work \cite{Pless:1956}, has defined the energy threshold or critical energy required to form a critically sized bubble as